klis87/redux-requests/docusaurus/docs/tutorial/4-reacting-to-request-actions.md

 ---
 title:  4.
 Reacting to request actions
+description: 4th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for Redux
 ---

 Despite the fact this library advocates using mostly actions and built-in selectors,